This post was updated on March 5th, 2023

 If you’ve been holding yourself back from brownies as part of your recovery from PCOS, then you’re definitely not the only one.
 While I would normally say that this is a smart thing to do, with this recipe you no longer need to restrain yourself entirely as choosing the right ingredients can make all the difference.

-They are almost entirely fructose free.
-I achieve this by using rice malt syrup rather than “natural” sugars like honey, maple syrup, and agave nectar which all contain large amounts of super harmful fructose.
+They are almost entirely fructose-free.
+I achieve this by using rice malt syrup rather than “natural” sugars like maple syrup or agave nectar, which contain large amounts of super harmful fructose.

 You’d never know you were eating a vegetable!

 They include additional healthy ingredients that have known health benefits for women with PCOS.
 Coconut oil has been shown to aid in weight loss, particularly from around the waist, hips and organs (Mumme and Stonehouse 20151) while Ceylon cinnamon is known to aid with blood sugar regulation (Allen et al. 20132).

 These are just some of the sugar hacks I use regularly when creating dessert recipes.

 Here’s everything you’ll need to make these PCOS-Friendly Chocolate Brownies:

 - Coconut oil